| name | container |

 type Engine interface {

-Build(ctx context.Context, opts BuildOptions) (*BuildResult, error)
+Build(ctx context.Context, opts BuildOptions) error

 Run(ctx context.Context, opts RunOptions) (*RunResult, error)

-Remove(ctx context.Context, containerID string) error
+Remove(ctx context.Context, containerID ContainerID, force bool) error

-ImageExists(ctx context.Context, image string) (bool, error)
+ImageExists(ctx context.Context, image ImageTag) (bool, error)

-RemoveImage(ctx context.Context, image string) error
+RemoveImage(ctx context.Context, image ImageTag, force bool) error

 Name() string